fjantunen/sev1/index.md

 🧱 Plateau under peak → rate limiting, quota ceiling

-These aren't just visuals, they're diagnostic clues.

-Train responders to name and catalog them.
-Use dashboards with inline examples.
-Capture shapes in retros.
+These aren't just visuals, they're diagnostic shortcuts.
+Train responders to name them, catalog them, and embed examples in retros, dashboards, and runbooks.

-🧠 Signature Detection: Build the Lookup Table

-Experienced responders carry an internal cache:
+🧠 Signature Detection: Build the Lookup Table Experienced responders carry an internal cache:

-What it looked like
+* What it looked like

-What broke
+* What broke

-How it got fixed
+* How it got fixed

-This is signature detection.
-But you can externalize it.

-Embed it into:
+Externalize it:

-Runbooks with snapshot examples
+* Runbooks with snapshots

-Alert payloads with 'seen before?' links
+* Alerts with 'seen before?' references

-Dashboards with pinned reference incidents
+* Dashboards pinned with past incidents

-The goal?
-When someone sees a shape, they don't guess.
-They jump.

-'Last time we saw this shape + this log, it was Redis swap.'
+The goal: when a shape appears, responders jump straight to likely causes and fixes.

 📋 Rule Recognition & Diagnostic Shortcuts

-Some responses are encoded into rules:
+Some patterns encode into simple rules:

-'If deploy + error spike, roll back.'
+* 'If deploy + error spike → roll back.'

-'If region A timeout + region B spike → possible zone failover.'
+* 'If region A timeouts + region B surge → zone failover.'

 This isn't AI.
-This is experience turned into automation.
+It's experience, distilled into automation.

-Key rules should:
+Good rules are:

-🟢 Be precise
+🟢 Precise

-🧾 Have examples
+🧾 Example-backed

-🔗 Point to dashboards and runbooks
+🔗 Linked to dashboards/runbooks

-📤 Suggest actions, not just alarms
+📤 Suggesting next actions, not just alarms

-Tuning alert logic around these rules turns flailing into focused action.

 🧩 Failure Archetypes: Echoes, Not Clones

-Not all incidents repeat, but many share a structure:
+Incidents rarely clone each other, but many share archetypes:

-🛑 Degraded performance → same downstream choke point

-🧪 Stale config → different services, same blast radius

-📉 Sudden traffic drop → DNS, CDN, or broken redirect again
+🛑 Degraded performance → recurring downstream choke point 🧪 Stale config → different service, same blast radius 📉 Sudden traffic drop → DNS, CDN, redirect failures again

-Think in archetypes, not incidents.
-Recognize the structure beneath the surface.
+Think in structures, not one-off events.
+Recognize echoes beneath the surface.

+> 🔑 Key Takeaway:
+> Pattern recognition turns chaos into signal.
+Train responders to spot shapes, capture echoes of past failures, and encode them into rules and runbooks.
+The faster you connect today's graphs to yesterday's lessons, the faster you move from guessing to acting.

 #### Auto-remediation: Guardrails & Pitfalls 🤖